tomichj/bash_dotfiles/README.md

 ## image a fresh mac os x machine

 The 'install' script can be used to set up a fresh system.
-Unfortunately it cannot install applications from the App Store, do that manually.
-You can run 'install' from a fresh machine by executing:
+Unfortunately it cannot install applications from the App Store; do that manually.
+You can run 'install' on a fresh machine by executing:

 ```sh